-Unlocking the vast potential that exists in combining and repurposing clinical trial data has advanced due to technological developments, but there is still hesitancy from many organizations as they weigh up the effort involved in harmonizing the datasets and concerns around protecting the privacy of participants.
-Many in the industry recognize that the technological advances that have made it possible to combine datasets more easily are also inadvertently providing the means to potentially re-identify trial participants.
-The growing influence of the GDPR in new legislation outside of the EEA and the associated fines and other sanctions that comes with it necessitate caution.
+Reuse of clinical trial data honors a patient’s contribution by using data to the fullest extent possible, while advancing the speed and quality of drug development.
+Unlocking the vast potential that exists in combining and repurposing clinical trial data has advanced due to technological developments, but there is still hesitancy from many organizations as they weigh up the effort involved in harmonizing the datasets and consider the requirements around protecting the privacy of participants.
+The growing influence of the GDPR (General Data Protection Regulation) in legislation outside of the EEA puts privacy at the forefront of the agenda when it comes to Clinical Data Sharing and Reuse.

-Various data protection methodologies (anonymization or strong pseudonymization) have been used by Sponsors to safeguard privacy and comply with relevant laws and regulations.
-However, certain variations in approach can render the resulting data difficult and time-consuming to use and, in some cases, greatly reduce data utility, especially in the context of cross-study analysis.
-The issue can be further compounded by a lack of transparency in describing the specific privacy safeguards that have been applied, making it difficult to determine whether the data are fit for an intended secondary purpose.
+Sponsors use varying data privacy measures (anonymization and/or pseudonymization) to safeguard patient privacy and comply with relevant laws and regulations.
+Those variations in approaches may result in making data difficult and time-consuming to reuse and, in some cases, may reduce data utility, especially in the context of cross-study analysis.
+The issue can be further compounded by a lack of transparency in describing the specific privacy safeguards that have been applied, thereby making it difficult to determine whether the data are fit for an intended secondary purpose.

-Adoption of the Privacy Methodology for Data Sharing deliverables will facilitate:
+Using the Privacy Methodology for Data Sharing tools can enable: